 We understand this is frustrating.
 It frustrates us, too.
 We're limited by the technology available to us.
-In the case of Twitch.tv ads, there are technical limitations a browser-based ad blocker such as AdBlock simply can't overcome.
+In the case of Twitch.tv ads, there are technical limitations browser-based ad blockers simply can't overcome.

 According to a tip from a user (shout out to ALG DZ) and verified by user reviews, the extension Twitch 5 strips pre-roll ads from live streams.